 Creative directors Maria Grazia Chiuri and Pierpaolo Piccioli beckoned British architect David Chipperfield for a collaboration on the shop’s design concept.
 The opulent expanse is styled with curtains in molded gypsum and Venetian terrazzo framing.
 Elegant black-and-white windowpane flooring injects comfort and intimacy into its atmosphere.
 The coterie of commodities charmingly spreads over the four levels of the boutique.

 The first houses handbags, with daywear and shoes settled on the second, and evening looks on the third while on the fourth-floor rests its crowning glory.
 Comprising of three lacquered rooms, the uppermost VIP level glows for the upper crest in the halo of custom Via Bizzuno lighting and Chipperfield’s exclusively crafted leather furnishings.
-A faux fireplace sits across glossy walls that will witness many a precious private fittings, on appointment of course.
-First of its kind by Valentino in the US, the elite salon will offer besides its extravagant appeal, services like custom tailoring and cater to special orders along with giving glimpses into the luxury label’s traveling couture collections.
+A faux fireplace sits across glossy walls that will witness many precious private fittings, on an appointment of course.
+The First of its kind by Valentino in the US, the elite salon will offer besides its extravagant appeal, services like custom tailoring, and cater to special orders along with giving glimpses into the luxury label’s traveling couture collections.

-In the brand’s boutique-building streak, plans are underway for flagships in Aspen, Las Vegas and San Francisco by year-end and internationally, a menswear store in Paris.
+In the brand’s boutique-building streak, plans are underway for flagships in Aspen, Las Vegas, and San Francisco by year-end and internationally, a menswear store in Paris.
 Valentino also awaits a Fifth Avenue welcome at the former Takashimaya building, in 2014.
-According to CEO of Valentino Fashion Group SpA, Stefano Sassi, the Madison Avenue outpost will attract local and most affluent patrons while the one at Fifth Avenue seeks to carry a more international appeal.
+According to the CEO of Valentino Fashion Group SpA, Stefano Sassi, the Madison Avenue outpost will attract local and most affluent patrons while the one at Fifth Avenue seeks to carry a more international appeal.